MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$count.md

+---
+  title: Count command usage in Azure Cosmos DB for MongoDB vCore
+  titleSuffix: Azure Cosmos DB for MongoDB vCore
+  description: is used to count the number of documents in a collection that match a specified query.
+  author: avijitgupta
+  ms.author: avijitgupta
+  ms.service: azure-cosmos-db
+  ms.subservice: mongodb-vcore
+  ms.topic: reference
+  ms.date: 09/12/2024
+---

-# MongoDB `count` Command
+# count

-The `count` command in MongoDB is used to count the number of documents in a collection that match a specified query.
+The `count` command is used to count the number of documents in a collection that match a specified query.
 This command is particularly useful for obtaining quick statistics about the data stored in your collections, such as the number of documents that meet certain criteria.

 ## Syntax